 Figure 10 illustrates the basic principles of MVCC.
 At time t1, session s1 commences a transaction (1).
 At timestamp t2, s1 updates row r2 (2), creating a new version of that row (3).
-Also at timestamp t2, another database session s2 attempts to read from row r1.
-Because version v2 of the row has not been committed, session s2 reads from the original version of the row - v1 (4).
-At timestamp t3, s1 commits its transaction (5).
-From that point on, session s2 will read from version v2 of the row (6).
+Also at timestamp t1, another database session s2 commences a transaction (4).
+When s2 attempts to read row r2 at time t2, it reads from the original version of the row - v1 (5).
+After both transactions commit, (5 & 6) session s2 will read from version v2 of the row (7).

 Figure 10 MultiVersion Concurrency Control (MVCC)

+The constraints of +SERIALIZABLE+ isolation limit the ability of transactions to read from previous versions.
+For instance, if a read transaction commences after a write transaction has commenced, it may not be able to read the original version of the row because it might be inconsistent with other data already read or which will be read later in the transaction.
+This may result in the read transaction "blocking" until the write transaction commits or aborts.

 We'll see later on how the storage engine implements MVCC, but for now, the important concept is that multiple versions of any row are maintained by the system, and transactions can determine which version of the row to read depending on their timestamp and the timestamp of any concurrent transactions.

-Transaction preparation

-Distributed transactions must proceed in multiple stages.
+Transaction workflowDistributed transactions must proceed in multiple stages.
 Simplistically, each node in the distributed system must lay the groundwork for the transaction and only if all nodes report that the transaction can be performed will the transaction be finalized.

 Figure 11 illustrates a highly simplified flow of a transaction preparation.
-In this case, a two two-statement transaction is sent to the CockroachDB gateway node (1).
-The first statement involves a change to range 2, so that request is sent to the Leaseholder for that range, which prepares the change and propagates the changes to the other replicas for that range.
-The second statement affects range 4, which likewise propagates the change to the Leaseholder and to its replicas (6,7 & 8).
-When all changes have correctly propagated, the transaction completes and the client is notified of success (9).
+In this case, a two-statement transaction is sent to the CockroachDB gateway node (1).
+The first statement involves a change to range 2, so that request is sent to the Leaseholder for that range, which creates a new tentative version of the range.
+The second statement affects range 4, so the transaction coordinator sends that request to the appropriate Leaseholder.
+When all changes have correctly propagated, the transaction completes, and the client is notified of success (9).

 Figure 11 Basic transaction flow

+Behind the scenes, these changes are propagated to replicas by the distribution layer.

-Pipelining and write intents
+Write intents

-The Leaseholder transmits write commands to replicas in an asynchronous mode, referred to as transaction pipelining.
-The Leaseholder sends the write commands to the replicas and responds to the gateway without waiting for those replicas to acknowledge the writes

-Of course, during these initial stages, it is not yet known whether the transaction will succeed, so it's premature to permanently apply the new values to the database.
-Instead, tentative modifications called write intents are created.
+During the initial stages of transaction processing, when it is not yet known whether the transaction will succeed, the Leaseholder writes tentative modifications to modified values known as write intents.
 Write intents are specially constructed MVCC-compliant versions of the records, which are marked as provisional.
 They serve both as tentative transaction outcomes and as locks that prevent any concurrent attempts to update the same record.

 Inside the first key range to be modified by the transaction, CockroachDB writes a special transaction record.
-This transaction record contains the official status of the transaction.
-In the example shown in Figure , this transaction record would be stored in range 2 since that is the first range to be modified in the transaction.
+This transaction record records the definitive status of the transaction.
+In the example shown in Figure 11, this transaction record would be stored in range 2 since that is the first range to be modified in the transaction.

 This transaction record will record the transaction state as one of the following:

 PENDING: Indicates that the write intent's transaction is still in progress.

+STAGING: All transaction writes have been performed, but the transaction is not yet guaranteed to commit.

 COMMITTED: The transaction has been successfully completed.

-STAGING: The transaction is in the process of being committed.

 ABORTED: Indicates that the transaction was aborted and its values should be discarded.

 Parallel Commit